What career guidance helps psychology students in higher education?

 What should providers do next?

-• Make assessment clarity non‑negotiable in careers work: publish criteria in plain English with exemplars and feed‑forward.
+• Make assessment clarity non-negotiable in careers work: publish criteria in plain English, share exemplars, and give feed-forward that helps students act earlier.

-• Embed subject‑specific, timed interventions within programmes and track attendance and outcomes by cohort.
+• Embed subject-specific, timed interventions within programmes and track attendance and outcomes by cohort, so you can see which groups benefit and which still need more support.

-• Strengthen support for international students with visa/work‑rights briefings, local labour‑market insights, and mentors with similar backgrounds.
+• Strengthen support for international students with visa and work-rights briefings, local labour-market insight, and mentors with similar backgrounds.

-• Operate a simple service standard: one front door, triage, and personalised next steps within 48–72 hours, with dashboards by cohort and subject.
+• Operate a simple service standard: one front door, triage, and personalised next steps within 48-72 hours, backed by dashboards by cohort and subject.

 How Student Voice Analytics helps you

-• Compare like‑for‑like across CAH codes and demographics (age, domicile, mode, campus/site) to spotlight groups below the overall tone and close equity gaps.
+• Compare like-for-like across CAH codes and demographics, including age, domicile, mode, and campus or site, to spot groups below the overall tone and close equity gaps.

-• Create concise, anonymised briefings for programme teams and careers services; export tables and charts for quick sharing.
+• Create concise, anonymised briefings for programme teams and careers services, then export tables and charts for quick sharing.

 • Evidence progress by linking actions to changes in sentiment, pathway visibility, and time-to-resolution metrics.